 The kindest way to deal with this behaviour is to first recognise and acknowledge that this is very normal puppy behaviour and it is also how they learn what is allowed and what is not.
 With this in mind, it's helpful to remember that our puppies are relaxed and therefore responsive by nature.
 They will… Continue reading Puppy nipping and biting and what to do about it.

 It seems to me that easing out of lockdown is as difficult if not more difficult than when we initially were locked down.
 Especially for our dogs.
 What is separation anxiety in dogs?
-In it's simplest form it is when your dog feels uncomfortable, anxious even when left alone or sometimes even when not left… Continue reading Separation anxiety as we ease out of lockdown.
+In it's simplest form it is when your dog feels uncomfortable, anxious when left alone or sometimes even when not left alone… Continue reading Separation anxiety as we ease out of lockdown.

 In these unprecedented times, it seems like everything is uncertain and changing and that makes everyone at best uncomfortable and at worst anxious and depressed.
 I have some good news today.
 It might be seem like taking puppy classes online is a bit weird and might not be as effective as more traditional style puppy… Continue reading Why online puppy classes are so effective.